Eschatologue/CM_wiki/docs/class/ranger/gloom-stalker.md

 You have mastered the art of creating frightening ambushes, granting you the following benefits:

-**Ambusher's Leap**  At the start of the first turn of each combat, your **:rsc-spd: Speed**{ .em } increases by 30 feet until the end of that turn.
+**Ambusher's Leap**{ .inl } At the start of the first turn of each combat, your **:rsc-spd: Speed**{ .em } increases by 30 feet until the end of that turn.

-**Frighten**  When you attack a creature and hit it with a weapon, you can deal an extra 2d6 Psychic damage.
+**Frighten**{ .inl } When you attack a creature and hit it with a weapon, you can deal an extra 2d6 Psychic damage.
 You can use this benefit only once per turn, you can use it a number of times equal a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

-**Initiative Bonus**  When you roll Initiative, you can add your Wisdom modifier to the roll.
+**Initiative Bonus**{ .inl } When you roll Initiative, you can add your Wisdom modifier to the roll.

 ### Level 3: Gloom Stalker Magic